yudium/python-app-with-renovate-bitbucket/README.md

 # How to use

-1. Copy files from this repo to your
+1. Copy files from this repo to your except requirements.txt that just for sample.
 1. Open config.js and change this line:

 ```